hacl-star/hacl-star/vale/INSTALL.md

   * (See the [HACL* installation guide](../INSTALL.md) for directions on installing F*, KreMLin, and Z3 and setting environment variables)
 * An installed C/C++ compiler, used by SCons to compile C/C++ files

-Once these tools are installed, running SCons in the `Vale` directory will build and verify the Vale cryptographic library:
+Once these tools are installed, running SCons in the `vale` directory will build and verify the Vale cryptographic library:
 * To build all sources in the [specs](./specs) and [code](./src) directory:
   * ```python.exe scons.py```